Updated on Feb 7, 2024

 A VPS or Dedicated server will have the version of PHP, which was default at the time of provisioning, and must request an upgrade as a PHP version change can cause errors, and we will not do this automatically.

-With the current image, you get PHP 7.2 and PHP 8.0 installed by default on our VPS servers.
-Additionally, PHP 8.2 can be installed, even though it’s not in the image.
+With the current image, you get PHP 8.0 installed by default on our VPS or Dedicated servers.
+Additionally, any PHP versions between 5.2 and 8.3 can be installed, even though it’s not in the image.

 PHP is updated on a regular basis by its creators.
 There are versions that are officially supported by PHP's development team at any given time, as well as versions that are no longer maintained.
-Feel free to see a timeline of PHP versions.
+You can find a timeline of PHP versions on their website.

 It's critical to double-check that the version your site is running is still maintained by PHP's developers.
 The following are some of the advantages of staying current: